dhdzmota/dynamic-rythms/README.md

 The raw data path should look like this: `data/raw/dynamic-rhythms-train-data`.
 With additional folders inside.
 3. Go to the root of the project, and pip install the requirements using the following command: `pip install -r requirements.txt`.
 4. Execute the python script with the following command: `python general_pipeline.py`
-5. Wait until everythings unfolds.
+5. Wait until everything unfolds.